portanz/paper-initialization/README.md

 The server runs on the local IP of your device and uses 25565 as the port.

+All scripts are stored in the MinecraftServer folder in your home directory.

 After ending the Termux session that had the server running, run killserver.sh!!!